EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Lectron is a reputable brand in EV charging, and this CCS adapter is another well-built product.
 A 300 amp limit on this adapter means a theoretical max speed of 150 kW.
 However, in practice, we have seen a 131 kW peak, because Teslas’ voltage typically hovers closer to 400 volts than 500.

 We tested the Lectron CCS adapter at six different DC charging stations, and it has been very reliable.
-The overall construction feels solid, but the plastic stick above the Tesla plug is the weakest point.
+The overall construction feels solid, but the thin plastic stick above the Tesla plug is the weakest point.
 This thin plastic stopper prevents the adapter from damaging the Tesla charging port.
 This is the product we decided to keep for daily usage.

 Specs